United Kingdom Coastal Research Conference

 SOCIAL ACTIVITIES

-• We invite all delegates to join us on Tuesday 4 July for welcome drinks following the site visit/short course.
+• We invited all delegates to join us on Tuesday 4 July for welcome drinks following the site visit/short course.

-• A conference dinner will be held on 5 July at the National Marine Aquarium and will include time to explore some of the tanks at this incredible venue.
+• A conference dinner was held on 5 July at the National Marine Aquarium and included time to explore some of the tanks at this incredible venue.

 CONTACT